dnsimple/dnsimple-support/content/articles/getting-started-clickfunnels.markdown

 | Phone                  | Enter your complete phone number starting with the country code.                                                                                                                                                                                                            |
 | Fax                    | This is usually relevant for company registrations—we'll leave this blank as well.                                                                                                                                                                                           |
 | Address                | Enter your complete physical or postal address.                                                                                                                                                                                                                             |

+### Other options when getting started with a new account

+#### Add a domain

+If you were purchasing a new domain or transferring a domain in from another provider, like GoDaddy, you would choose this.
+You are not transferring a domain in from ClickFunnels because they use DNSimple as their registrar already.
+You are moving your domain from ClickFunnels' DNSimple account into your DNSimple account.

+#### Request an SSL certificate

+If you need to purchase a certificate right away, you can choose this option.
+ClickFunnels includes a certificate to make your site secure with their services.
+We will go over Certificates shortly, this option isn't necessary right now.

+#### Explore the API

+The API is a great resource for those with a technical background to take advantage of automation.
+It may be something that you want to look into and explore.
+I will provide links to helpful articles explaining the API at the end of this document, you don't need to dive in just yet.

 ## Step 4: Understanding the domain homepage